 In fact, many B2B customers already expect volume-based discounts, contract-specific pricing, or instant quotes based on custom configurations.
 Dynamic pricing tools help automate these scenarios, reducing the need for back-and-forth negotiations and speeding up the purchasing process.

-To stay ahead of these B2B eCommerce trends, brands should invest in pricing technology that connects seamlessly with their eCommerce platforms, CRM systems, and inventory tools.
-By doing so, they can unlock smarter pricing strategies that support both customer loyalty and revenue growth.
+Brands should invest in pricing technologies that integrate seamlessly with eCommerce platforms, CRM systems, and inventory management tools.
+This integration enables real-time pricing adjustments that reflect both customer value and market conditions.

 #6.
 Product discovery and enriched content becomes conversion drivers